A Generic Topological Criterion for Flat Bands in Two Dimensions

 Focusing on only one valley, $K$, in the Brillouin zone, an electron that hops from the $K$-point of one layer to that of the other, can do so along three different momentum vectors that will form the moir\'e reciprocal lattice vectors of the bilayer system.
 This is because the deformation has separated the equivalent $K$-points in three different ways (along $\vec{q}^\theta_{1,2,3}$ for twist and $\vec{q}^\omega_{1,2,3}$ for strain as depicted in Fig. \ref{fig:BZ}) that are related to each other by a $2\pi/3$ rotation.
 For the general deformation these vectors are given by $\vec{q_1}\equiv 2K_D (\sinh\frac{\omega}{2} \hat{x}-\sin\frac{\theta}{2}\hat{y})$ with $\vec{q}_{2,3}$ derived by successive $2\pi/3$ rotations of $\vec{q}_1$, while $K_D$ is the distance between $K$-points of the undeformed Brillouin zone and its center.

-The characteristic length of the superstructure, i.e. the moir\'e lattice constant, $L$, can be read off of the magnitude of the moir\'e reciprocal lattice vectors, $|\vec{q}|=2K_D(\sinh^2\frac{\omega}{2}+\sin^2\frac{\theta}{2})^{1/2}$, which is equal to the distance between the corresponding $K$-points (denoted by $k$ and $k'$ in Fig. \ref{fig:BZ}): $L=4\pi/3|\vec{q}|$.
+The moir\'e lattice constant, $L$, can be read off of the magnitude of the moir\'e reciprocal lattice vectors, $|\vec{q}|=2K_D(\sinh^2\frac{\omega}{2}+\sin^2\frac{\theta}{2})^{1/2}$, which is equal to the distance between the corresponding $K$-points (denoted by $k$ and $k'$ in Fig. \ref{fig:BZ}): $L=4\pi/3|\vec{q}|$.
 If the electron hops from one layer to the other without changing its position, it acquires a phase determined only by the moir\'e reciprocal lattice vectors.
 The dynamics of this electron is given by the following Hamiltonian density~\cite{balents},

-where $-i\nu \slashed{\partial}$ is the Hamiltonian density for a single layer of graphene with $\slashed{\partial}\equiv\sigma^i\partial_i$, and $T(\vec{r})$ is the interlayer tunneling matrix and encodes the periodic profile of the moir\'e pattern, Fig. \ref{fig:Drift}. $V(x)=\sum_j e^{-i\vec{q}_j \cdot \vec{r}}$ takes the electron from one sublattice (either $A$ or $B$) to the same sublattice on the other layer, while $ U(x)=\sum_j e^{-i\vec{q}_j \cdot \vec{r}} e^{i (j-1) 2\pi /3 }$ takes it to the opposing sublattice, with $v$ and $u$ being the corresponding tunneling amplitudes and $j=1,2,3$.
+where $-i\nu \slashed{\partial}$ is the Hamiltonian density for a single layer of graphene with $\slashed{\partial}\equiv\sigma^i\partial_i$, and $T(\vec{r})$ is the interlayer tunneling matrix and encodes the periodic profile of the moir\'e pattern, Fig. \ref{fig:Drift}. $V(\vec{r})=\sum_j e^{-i\vec{q}_j \cdot \vec{r}}$ takes the electron from one sublattice (either $A$ or $B$) to the same sublattice on the other layer, while $ U(\vec{r})=\sum_j e^{-i\vec{q}_j \cdot \vec{r}} e^{i (j-1) 2\pi /3 }$ takes it to the opposing sublattice, with $v$ and $u$ being the corresponding tunneling amplitudes and $j=1,2,3$.

 Using the algebra of gamma matrices, $\{\gamma^\mu,\gamma^\nu\}=2\eta^{\mu\nu}$, with $\eta_{\mu\nu}$ as the metric, and the unitary transformation,

 we can write the Hamiltonian density \eqref{HBilayer} in terms of Dirac fermions coupled to non-fluctuating gauge fields as follows